nop33/si/src/content/custom-page/home.md

   projectsByCategory:
     - category: Policy support
       title: Policy-making
-      description: Policy-making is characterized by complexity.
-We help you and your network grapple productively with it.
+      description: "Policy-making is characterized by complexity.
+We help you and your network grapple productively with it."
       orientation: cards-on-the-left
     - category: Field-building
       title: Field-building
-      description: Share our mission?
-Join our network.
+      description: "Share our mission?
+Join our network."
-      orientation: cards-on-the-right
+      orientation: cards-on-the-left
     - category: Research
       title: Research
-      description: ""
+      description: "We synthesize, formalize and experiment."
-      orientation: cards-full-width
+      orientation: cards-on-the-left
 postsSection:
   newsSection:
     title: Updates